hachahoud/100-days-of-code/log.md

 Day 44.
 Today I only did some clash codes at #codingame and that was it.
 Back at it tomorrow with the Visual Design challenges.

+Day 45.
+I started the Applied Accessibility chapter.
+I did some challenges there at freecodecamp and the daily clash codes at codingame.